drkhrse/drkhrse_arcade_bezels_rgb30/README.md

 # drkhrse 1:1 Arcade Bezels
 My 1:1 aspect ratio 720p vertical arcade bezels for Retroarch.
-There will be bezels for specific games based upon cabinet artwork along with default vertical CRT overlays for games without specific bezels.
-Currently a WIP with more bezels for specific games still coming.
+There are bezels with included scanlines and ones without to use with your own filters/shaders.

 Originally created for the Powkiddy RGB30.